Introduction to Stacks & Queues

 The Recursion Connection

-Recursion is just a series of Push operations.
+Recursion is just a series of Push operations onto the Call Stack.
 If your recursion goes too deep:

-- The Stack grows until it hits the memory limit.
+- The Stack grows until it hits its strict memory limit (often just a few megabytes).

 - The CPU throws a Stack Overflow error.